dtcc-platform/dtcc-builder/README.md

 The DTCC Platform is an open-source platform for the exploration of digital twins for cities.
 The platform is developed and maintained by the Digital Twin Cities Centre (DTCC) hosted by Chalmers University of Technology.
-The aim is to develop an open multimodal data, modeling, simulation and visualisation platform for interactive planning, design, exploration, experimentation, and optimisation of cities.
+The aim is to develop an open modelling, simulation and visualisation platform for interactive planning, design, and exploration of cities.

 This repository, DTCC Builder, provides software for generation of 3D models (meshes) from raw data.